Law, Innovation and Technologies (11271.1)

 |Year||Location||Teaching period||Teaching start date||Delivery mode||Unit convener|

-Lectures will be pre-recorded and typically made available online prior to the scheduled time.
+Lectures will be pre-recorded and made available online.

 Attendance in tutorials (either online or face-to-face) is strongly recommended but not mandatory.